Tammie-Li/STSNN/README.md

   - Applies a **20–150 Hz 6th-order Butterworth bandpass filter** (zero-phase `filtfilt`) to the first **8 EMG channels**.
   - Slices the data by label using a **500 ms window / 250 ms sliding step**:
     - Sampling rate of 500 Hz → window length of 250 points, step size of 125 points.
-    - Only retains segments where all labels within the window are identical.
+    - Only retains segments where all labels single the window are identical.
   - Outputs:
     - `segments.npy`: Data segments with shape `(N, 8, 250)`.
     - `segments_labels.npy`: A label array of length `N`.